 - As AUS-MEAT Ltd is arranging scheduling, any required extensions will be discussed with your assigned auditor or AUS-MEAT Ltd and APIQM advised.
 APIQM will update your Certification status to extended and provide notification of your extended expiry date.
-For non-scheduling related extensions, you must provide a written request to AUS-MEAT Ltd, who will refer your request to APIQM who will consider your request for an exception or extension and advise both you and AUS-MEAT of the decision.
+For non-scheduling related extensions, you must provide a written request to APIQM who will consider your request for an exception or extension and advise both you and AUS-MEAT of the decision.

 - Audit costs have been set in a Service Agreement agreed to by the APL Board and AUS-MEAT Ltd.

-- Refer to the APIQ Information, Resources section of this website for the APIQ_® Compliance Audit Fees and Charges
+- Refer to the “Certification Process” Tab of this website and select the option for APIQ_® Audit Fees and Charges.